MaksimDzhangirov/go-patterns/concurrency-patterns/daisy-chaining-pipelining/daisy-chaining-pipelining.md

-# Daisy-Chaining or Pipilining
+# Daisy-Chaining or Pipelining

-## What is 'Daisy-Chaining' or 'Pipilining'?
+## What is 'Daisy-Chaining' or 'Pipelining'?

 A method of linking goroutines that consumes and produces.
 Can be thought of as an assembly line.